 Like a wall, a window is a barrier of non passage.
 The purpose of a window is to provide light (and potentially heat/wind for cooling) into a space, and sight of what is on the other side.
 But a window is not meant for passing through.
 It is like a teaser wall, a kind of “look at what is on the other side, but you cannot go there” teasing.
 It is very much like a museum “look but don’t touch” in this sense.
 If someone really wanted to, however, and the window was large enough (as most are) a person could pass through a window.
 And in fact, this was commonly used in the southern United States when a door tax was passed.
 People the put long windows instead of doors leading out to balconies and decks.
 It is actually interesting to think of a window as a medium for passage.
 If you think about the saying “window of opportunity” like this, then the saying really doesn’t make sense.
 A true window is not meant to let you fully pass through, so how are we supposed to take advantage of a window of opportunity?
 Especially a small window of opportunity!
 Perhaps it is because a window is a safe way to see that which you are longing to see.
 And while many things pass by your window, you only pass through the doors that you choose to, and often which you saw past through

 Vanessa and me at Spier for our farewell lunch.
-Notice the
+Notice the cheetah in the background.
+Another majestic creature I was happy to have behind a fence. |

 a window first.
 The other thing a window allows is with the curtain.
 While it is not distinctly part of the window, it is part of the window barrier.
 It gives the person on the inside of the window to close off the rest of the world from what is inside the window.
 It, like the door, is an optional protection.
 The window is thus a combination of the door and the wall, which perhaps makes it more powerful than either if used appropriately.